 Building An Inadequate Security Case Against a Business Owner When A Crime Occurs On The Premises

-If someone is injured due to a lack or security, there are many aspects that will need to be proven to build a premise liability case.
+Evidence will be required to prove a premises liability case if someone is injured due to a lack of security.
 Just because a person is injured while at a place of business does not automatically mean that the business owner is or will be found by a court to be at fault.
-The case must prove that it would be reasonable to expect that the business owner should have prevented the injury through improved security.
-Some elements that may need to be proven in these kinds of cases are:
+The plaintiff must prove that it's reasonable to expect that the business owner should have prevented the injury through improved security.
+Some elements that may need to be established in premises liability cases are:

 - Foreseeability.
 Was the injury foreseeable by the business, thus preventable?